Japanese Red-Crowned Crane

 There is also a sedentary group on the northern Japanese island of Hokkaido.
 A substantial amount of breeding habitat has been lost to agricultural development and other human economic activities.

 The cranes pair for life; and their reputations for fidelity have made them a favorite motif on wedding kimonos.
-They have been honored for hundreds of years as symbols of good luck, happiness and love.
+They have been honored for hundreds of years as symbols of good luck, happiness, and love.
+These cranes are considered sacred in Japan.

 MEET THE NEIGHBORS